 1. Apply to Osteopathic Schools or Caribbean Medical Schools

-For the best chance of getting into medical school with a low MCAT score, consider applying to DO schools or Caribbean medical schools, since these tend to have more relaxed medical school requirements, including MCAT score requirements.
+For the best chance of getting into medical school with a low MCAT score, consider applying to DO schools or Caribbean medical schools because they tend to have lower MCAT score requirements.

-However, DO schools look for applicants who are passionate about this field, not just seeking low MCAT acceptance.
-You must demonstrate a strong interest in osteopathy, possibly requiring recommendation letters from DOs or shadowing experience.
-Failure to align with these requirements may hinder acceptance chances.
+• DO schools look for applicants who are passionate about this field, not just seeking low MCAT acceptance, so you must demonstrate a strong interest in osteopathy

 2. Apply to Schools that Don’t Require the MCAT